 This course provides the foundational understanding for the pathophysiological processes of various common chronic conditions.
 A clinical understanding of limitations and special needs will be provided, which allows the exercise scientist to appropriately interact and serve the clinical client.

 Clinical exercise physiology is one of the main areas of employment for graduate students in the Exercise Science field.
 Therefore, the purpose of this course is to provide the student with an understanding and overview of the diverse complications for adults and children with special health-related issues.
 A proper understanding of these elements contributes to the successful implementation and organization of an exercise program.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 500 words, demonstrate course-related knowledge, and include at least 2 scholarly references and at least 1 biblical principle in addition to the course textbook.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
-Each reply must be at least 300 words and reference the course textbook and/or 1 other scholarly or biblical source.
+Each reply must be at least 250 words and reference the course textbook and/or 1 other scholarly or biblical source.
 All citations must be in current APA format.

-The student must take a Midterm Exam and a Final Exam in Modules/Weeks 4 and 8.
-Each exam will be open-book/open-notes and will cover the Reading & Study material from previous modules/weeks and the assigned module/week.
-The Midterm Exam will contain 60 multiple-choice and true/false questions and have a time limit of 1 hour and 30 minutes.
-The Final Exam will contain 75 multiple-choice and true/false questions and have a time limit of 2 hours.
+The student must take a Midterm and a Final in Module 4: Week 4 and Module 8: Week 8.
+Each quiz will be open-book/open-notes and will cover the Learn material from previous modules and the assigned module.
+The Midterm will contain 60 multiple-choice and true/false questions and have a time limit of 1 hour and 30 minutes.
+The Final will contain 75 multiple-choice and true/false questions and have a time limit of 2 hours.